-A naval officer (Mark Elwes) and Lt Caspar (Phillip Bond) sit in a dentist's waiting room.
+A naval officer (Mark Elwes) and Lieutenant Caspar (Phillip Bond) sit in a dentist’s waiting room.
 They both raise their eyebrows and look at each other when the hear screams emanating from the surgery.
 An RAF officer (David Richards) emerges, holding a cloth against his mouth, and departs silently.
-The dentist, Sgt Blackie (Glynn Edwards) appears and asks for his next patient.
-Caspar follows him into the surgery and gives him his name, rank and number but when he refuses to confirm he's with Military Intelligence, Blackie calls in two Chinese guards, Toy (Vincent Wong) and Ling Ho, to restrain him.
-Colonel Mannering (Christopher Lee) of the British Army and Captain Soo (Cecil Cheng) of the ROC step in to take over the interrogation, Mannering assuring Caspar even the bravest soldier tell him everything eventually.
+The dentist, Sergeant Blackie (Glynn Edwards) appears and asks for his next patient.
+Caspar follows him into the surgery and gives him his name, rank and number but when he refuses to confirm he’s with Military Intelligence, Blackie calls in two Chinese guards, Toy (Vincent Wong) and Ling Ho (Eric Chung), to restrain him.
+Colonel Mannering (Christopher Lee) of the British Army and Captain Soo (Cecil Cheng) of the Republic of China step in to take over the interrogation, Mannering assuring Caspar even the bravest soldier tell him everything eventually.

-Steed visits Mother (Patrick Newell), whose HQ is hidden behind a telephone box.
-He passes Tara in the box and Mother informs him Caspar hasn't reported in for 48 hours.
-Tara reports in form Caspar's apartment - his clean clothes and razor are missing, and she spots an unusual cigarette in the ashtray.
+John Steed (Patrick Macnee) visits Mother (Patrick Newell), whose HQ is hidden behind a telephone box.
+He passes Tara in the box and Mother informs him Caspar hasn’t reported in for 48 hours.
+Tara King (Linda Thorson) reports in form Caspar’s apartment - his clean clothes and razor are missing, and she spots an unusual cigarette in the ashtray.
 Caspar meanwhile, battered and bruised, is enduring a bucket of water in the face and begs for sleep.
 Mannering taunts him with the prospect of a soft bed then demands the name of his informers before he can sleep - especially the archer.
-Sgt Rasker (Neil McCarthy) enters with a tea tray and Mannering offers a cup to Caspar, who sits up happily to take a cup.
+Sergeant Rasker (Neil McCarthy) enters with a tea tray and Mannering offers a cup to Caspar, who sits up happily to take a cup.

-Wilson, the archer informant, is killed with his own bow and arrow and when Mother finds out he fumes that Caspar has talked or been made to talk.
+Wilson (Anthony Bailey), the archer informant, is killed with his own bow and arrow and when Mother finds out he fumes that Caspar has talked or been made to talk.
 Steed is dispatched to warn another informant, Izzy Pound and his Incredible Marching Sound, who is rehearsing a one-man band act in a quarry.
-Blackie sneaks up on Izzy and shoots him with a sniper rifle just as Steed approaches.
+Blackie sneaks up on Izzy Pound (Johnny Laycock) and shoots him with a sniper rifle just as Steed approaches.

 Tara meanwhile shows the cigarette stub to the head forensics investigator, Norton (Neil Wilson).
 He suggests it’s of Oriental origin but says it doesn’t help them locate Caspar - who is currently being dragged down a corridor.
 The guards throw him through a doorway - into the Officers’ Mess, where he orders a dry martini from Rasker!
 Norton and his men depart, and Tara is starting to tidy up the ransacked apartment when Caspar saunters in.
 She takes him to Mother where he’s interrogated by Steed but he declares he’s been on a touring holiday of the South Coast, staying in pubs.
 Steed tells Mother that Caspar trained with Charles Minnow and Tara is sent to collect him.
 When she buzzes his intercom, Minnow (David Sumner) tells her he’s just stepped out of the bath.
 Upstairs, Mannering asks if there’s a service exit and he and Captain Soo follow Minnow out the back way - after he stops to grab his toothbrush.